“To have another language is to possess a second soul.” –Charlemagne

 Some studies did seem to back up the idea that learning two languages could be problematic; early researchers noted that bilingual people tended to have smaller vocabularies and slower access to words.

-But these myths and minor disadvantages have now been overshadowed by a wave of new research showing the incredible psychological benefits of learning another language.
+But these myths and minor disadvantages have now been overshadowed by a wave of new research showing the incredible psychological benefits of learning a second language.
 And these extend way beyond being able to order a cup of coffee abroad or ask directions to your hotel.

 2. Stave off dementia